vdasu/deduplication/FL/README.md

 # Federated Learning and Deduplication

-Install PyTorch and Huggingface.
-It is recommend to use a CUDA enabled GPU with at least 50GB memory like the RTX A6000.
+_Note: The FL experiments require a GPU with at least 50GB memory like the RTX A6000 and can take up to 2 days to run._

-Configure the experiment setup using the parameters in `config.py`.
-The various paramters are explained in the file.

-Once the config file is set, run `main.py`.
+This folder contains code to analyze the effect of duplicated data in federated learning and use the EP-MPD protocol to securely deduplicate the training datasets held by clients before the federated learning training procedure.

+## Installation Instructions

+1. Create the environment using anaconda: `conda env create -f environment.yml`
+2. Activate the environment: `conda activate fed_dedup`
+3. Install the EP-MPD library: `cd ../EP_MPD && pip install .`

+## Usage